-2.4GHz RF and Bluetooth Smart solutions for racing toys
+2.4GHz RF and Bluetooth low energy solutions for racing toys

 Nordic offers the following reference designs to speed up product development:

 |Reference Design||Bluetooth low energy||ANT||2.4GHz||Sensor feedback||2-way comms||Multiple co-located systems|

 |nRFready R/C racing||x||x||x||x|

 Please go to the nRF product pages that are linked from the device selector table further down to read about development tools and software support for each relevant nRF product.